AyoSal/argocd-hybrid/README.md

 It also contains cert-manager, nginx, and vault setup on the cluster

+## Disclaimer
+This is not an Officially Supported Google Product!

 Please note at this time the helm charts feature of Apigee Hybrid is in preview as of today November 13th 2023.
 I will provide an update once this has gone GA.

 ![Image of screenshot](/media/layout.png)